pydsgz/IEVNet/README.md

 </br><img src="https://github.com/Project-MONAI/MONAI/blob/dev/docs/images/MONAI-logo-color.png" width="80%" height="80%"/>
 <img src="media/ievnet_viz_3d.gif" width="80%" height="80%"/>

-This is the official repository for our IEVnet publication (link: t.b.d.).
+This is the official repository for our IEVnet publication ([Open-access paper and PDF](https://doi.org/10.3389/fneur.2022.663200)).
+If you make use of the training/inference code or the pre-trained model weights in this repository, please cite our work appropriately [How-to-cite](#citation)).
 It includes MONAI code for IEVnet training and inference on cropped volumes around inner ears (for details regarding input data format, please refer to the publication).
-Please note that the dataset for training can unfortunately not be shared in full due to lack of consent.
-However, we provide two sample volumes for inference in the subfolder `sample_data`.
+Please note that unfortunately, the dataset for training can not be shared in full due to lack of patient consent.
+However, we provide two sample volumes for inference in the subfolder `./sample_data`.
 We also provide the pre-trained IEVNet model weights which was used to create the validation in our publication.
-There are two ways to run inference with IEVnet - either in a docker container (recommended) or in a local installation of MONAI.
-For details, follow the following installation instructions.
-These instructions assume Linux (e.g. Ubuntu) as your operating system.
-If you are running a Windows system, it is recommended to [install WSL2](https://docs.microsoft.com/en-us/windows/wsl/install), the Windows Subsystem for Linux.
+There are two ways to run inference with IEVnet - either in a [docker container (recommended)](#running-ievnet-in-a-docker-image-recommended) or in a [local installation](#running-ievnet-locally) of MONAI.
+The instructions below instructions assume Linux (e.g. Ubuntu) as your operating system.
+If you are running a Windows system, it is recommended to install the [Windows Subsystem for Linux (WSL2)](https://docs.microsoft.com/en-us/windows/wsl/install).

 # Installation
 Please clone this repository to your local hard drive into a local folder (e.g. /my/code/) via: